audriga/jsonld2html-cards/README.md

 ### Dependencies
-[Fontawesome](https://fontawesome.com/) is required for displaying the icons.
+* [Fontawesome](https://fontawesome.com/) is required for displaying the icons.
+There are multiple ways to include it, the easiest, might be via a CDN.

-* There are multiple ways to include Fontawesome, the easiest, might be via a cdn.
+* [mustache.js](https://github.com/janl/mustache.js) is an NPM dependency, not bundled in jsonld2html-bundle.
+If including jsonld2html-bundle manually via `<script>`, mustache needs to be included manually as well.

 ## Usage
 Below is a quick example how to use LD2H: